Buttery Smooth: The Mac ARMed (NASDAQ:AAPL)

 - Broadening out, against the best Intel and AMD have to offer for high-end laptops right now, the M1 more than holds its own for both CPU and integrated GPU tests, at far lower power consumption.

-Anandtech estimates the M1’s top power draw at 20-24 Watts TDP in the mini.
+AnandTech estimates the M1’s top power draw at 20-24 Watts TDP in the mini.
 But unless you are running heavy loads all day, it’s running at 10 Watts TDP.
 The current fastest Intel laptop chip runs at 28 Watts to get the kind of performance the M1 gets at 10 Watts.
 It can be tuned down to 12 Watts with a huge performance hit.
 The fastest AMD laptop chip requires 35 Watts to run as fast as the M1 at 10.

-But that’s just the CPU and embedded GPU, which as I said above, are only part of the story.
+But that’s just the CPU and embedded GPU, which, as I said above, are only part of the story.
 The limits of silicon as a material are coming into sharp focus.
-The M1 uses TSMC’s 5nm process, which is transistors 25 atoms wide.
-Next up is their 2nm process, only 10 atoms.
-We are getting close to endgame.

 So almost as important as the traditional CPU/GPU combo that is at the base of the stack, there is a lot piled on top.
 Apple has pulled out 3 discrete chips on the motherboard, and also attached the RAM directly to the M1 die.

-Youtube screenshot of old MacBook Pro 13” Intel motherboard.
+YouTube screenshot of old MacBook Pro 13” Intel motherboard.

 But they are also able to add things that were not previously there: